carlos-a-g-h/the-ledger-of-my-shed/README.md

 ### DISCLAIMER

-I do not know anything about accounting, or have any background on warehousing or inventory management solutions, this is my first project of that nature, and I'm relying on my common-sense, so if you check out the code, expect some non-standard terminology in the naming of things
+I do not know anything about accounting, or have any background on warehousing or inventory management solutions, this is my first project of that nature, and I'm relying on my common-sense on how fungible assets with physical presence in an inventory should be handled, so if you check out the code or use the program, expect some non-standard terminology in the naming of things

 ## Features